MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 -   Get summaries of opportunity and account records to stay up to date with overall status and recent changes of the records.
 For example: Show account summary for Fourth Coffee.

 -   Prepare for an upcoming meeting by getting key insights to catch-up before the meeting.
 For example: Help me prepare for the meeting 10 automatic coffee machines.
-The report is generated with the information mentioned in the [report format](#meeting-report-format).
+The report is generated using the selected meeting and the opportunity where it's saved.
+If the meeting is not connected to an opportunity, a top ranked opportunity is selected by AI.
 Select **Open meeting** to open the meeting in Outlook.

 -   Ask questions about sales KPIs such as win rate, sales cycle, sales pipeline, and weighted sales pipeline.
 For example: What's my sales cycle from Copilot for Sales?